0prrr/Malwear-Sweet/README.md

 <br/>SeatBelt - Target dot net version: 3.5; Platform: AnyCPU;
 <br/>SharpUp  - Target dot net version: 3.5; Platform: AnyCPU;

-v4.0 mscorlib will always give 0x8007000B error (mal-format file???).
+v4.0 mscorlib will always give 0x8007000B error (Disable windows defender for this!).

 So, stick with dot net version 3.5, and use for situatinoal awareness tasks is now an option.